Qihoo360/huststore/README.md

 # huststore - High-performance Distributed Storage #
 ![huststore logo](res/logo.png)

 `huststore` is a open source high performance distributed database system.
-It not only provides key-value storage service with extremely high performance, up to 100 thousand QPS, but also supports data structures like `hash`, `set`, `sorted set`, etc. Also, it can store **binary** data as value from a key-value pair, and thus can be used as an alternative of Redis.
+It not only provides key-value storage service with extremely high performance, up to **100 thousand QPS**, but also supports data structures like `hash`, `set`, `sorted set`, etc. Also, it can store **binary** data as value from a key-value pair, and thus can be used as an alternative of Redis.

 In addtion, `huststore` implements a distributed message queue by integrating a special `HA` module, features including message Push Stream, and message Publish-SubScribe, these features can be used as replacements of the corresponding features in rabbitmq and gearman.